isomerpages/iras-taxacademy/_tomorrow-tax-professional/union-training-assistance-programme.md

 Step 1: Click on 'Search Course' under the "Skills Upgrade Available" tab to find out if the course and training provider is supported under UTAP.

 Step 2: Register for course with training provider and attend training.
-For course information and enrolment, please contact the training provider.

 Step 3: Login to the U Portal account to submit the UTAP application.
 NTUC Members should apply for their UTAP claim within 6 months after course ends.
 Late applications will be rejected.